rauthelegendary/esde-dualscreen-wallpaper/README.md

   Target side bottom: Height 6.80

-  After you're done, double tap the wallpaper and KGWT will auto adjust the image size.
+  After you're done, double tap the wallpaper and KWGT will auto adjust the image size.
 This is the part where you pray that it ended up well.
 If not, you'll have to either go into KWGT and play with the sizes and centering of the image there, or you'll have to adjust the widget sizing values above.
 Experiment.

   At this point everything should work in unison.
 You might want to lock Smart Launcher once everything is set up to your liking.
 It's very easy to move the widget by accident and you'll have to do the resizing all over again.